Qwuantrezz Knight: San Francisco 49ers

 Knight signed with the San Francisco 49ers as an undrafted free agent on May 13, 2022.
 On August 30, he was waived by the 49ers as part of final roster cuts and re-signed to the practice squad the following day.
-He signed a reserve/future contract on January 31, 2023.
+Knight signed a reserve/future contract with San Francisco on January 31, 2023.

 On August 29, 2023, Knight was waived by the 49ers as part of final roster cuts and re-signed to the practice squad the following day.

 Arizona Cardinals

-On September 18, 2023, Knight was signed by the Arizona Cardinals off the 49ers practice squad.
+On September 18, 2023, Knight was signed by the Arizona Cardinals off of the 49ers' practice squad.
 He was released on November 18 and re-signed three days later.
-He was released on March 21, 2024.
+Knight was released on March 21, 2024.

 Birmingham Stallions

 On September 24, 2024, Knight signed with the Birmingham Stallions of the United Football League (UFL).
-He was released on March 20, 2025.
+He was released by the Stallions on March 20, 2025.

 Hamilton Tiger-Cats

 On April 8, 2025, Knight signed with the Hamilton Tiger-Cats.
 On June 1, he was released as part of final roster cuts.

+On September 11, 2025, the NFL issued Knight a three-game suspension.

+Washington Commanders

+On January 22, 2026, Knight signed a futures contract with the Washington Commanders.
+On August 29, he was released as part of final roster cuts before the start of the 2026 season.